Long Beach Municipal Cemetery

-Long Beach Municipal Cemetery, is a cemetery established as early as 1901 and located at the northwest corner of Willow Street and Orange Avenue in Signal Hill, California.
+Long Beach Municipal Cemetery, is a cemetery established under its current title c.
+1901 and located at the northwest corner of Willow Street and Orange Avenue in Signal Hill, California.
+It was formerly known as Long Beach Signal Hill Cemetery, and as Long Beach Cemetery.

+History

 It is located next door, and east of Sunnyside Cemetery.
-It was formerly known as Long Beach Signal Hill Cemetery, and also known as Long Beach Cemetery.
+It is believed to have been originally established as early as the mid-19th century as a burial ground for employees of the Bixby land companies.
 Many of the Municipal Cemetery's records were destroyed in a 1936 fire.

 Notable burials

 Many of the early pioneer families of the city are buried here.
 Other burials include: